ZRaup/Zachary-Raup/README.md

 ###### Skills Applied: Machine Learning, Python (scikit-learn), Regression Modeling, Data Cleaning, Feature Engineering and more

 #### Image 2: Avg Sales by Stores and Regression Model Results
-##### Performance metrics of various regression models, ranked by RMSE.
+##### The first image shows the average weekly sales per store.
+The Performance metrics of various regression models, ranked by RMSE.
 The Random Forest Regression model achieved the best results with the lowest RMSE (107,130.99) and highest R² (0.9636), indicating superior predictive accuracy.
 Other models, such as Decision Tree and Boosted Tree Regression, also performed well, while linear and neural network models demonstrated lower effectiveness.

 <img src="avg_sales_store.png" width="350" />  <img src="reg_res.png" width="470" />